sap-tutorials/Tutorials/tutorials/cp-kyma-cap/cp-kyma-cap.md

 2. The CAP Service should run on port 4004.
 Confirm by opening a browser to [http://localhost:4004](http://localhost:4004)

-    >Note, that you don't have the DB schemas deployed to the database, yet.
+    >Note that you don't have the DB schemas deployed to the database, yet.
 We'll have to do this now.

 3. Stop the CAP service in your command line

-    >Pressing `control-c` will stop the running application.
+    >Pressing `CTRL-c` will stop the running application.

 4. Deploy the DB schemas to you local `sqlite` database file by running the following command in your CLI